 We are celebrating 15 years of Giving What We Can and the 10% Pledge, and we've been lucky enough to gather some wonderful quotes and reflections from across our community to share how they feel about their giving and the Pledge.

-There's also a long list of posts and quotes our members (including our founders) and collaborators have shared across social media.
+There's also a long list of posts and quotes our members (including our founders) and collaborators have shared across social media, as well as some more in-depth pledge stories you can read on our blog.

 Thank you for the ongoing support of our community over the 15 years that Giving What We Can has grown!